 Distributors deliver content to YouTube Movies & TV through a certified aggregator (such as Filmhub, Quiver, or another YouTube-approved partner) or via a direct YouTube Content Manager (CMS) partnership for larger catalogs.
 Content cannot be uploaded to the premium storefront through a standard YouTube channel.
 Delivery involves submitting per-title avails with territory, rights type (TVOD and/or AVOD), and window dates, then uploading video assets (ProRes in MOV or H.264 in MP4, up to 4K), subtitle files (SRT or TTML), metadata, and artwork.
 Content ID reference files are registered separately to capture passive royalties from user-uploaded clips.
 Molten Cloud automates avails generation from verified TVOD and AVOD rights data and unifies royalty tracking across all three YouTube revenue streams.

 YouTube Movies & TV prefers ProRes 422 or ProRes 4444 in MOV containers for master delivery, with H.264 or H.265 in MP4 accepted as an alternative.
 Resolution goes up to 4K (3840 × 2160), with 1920 × 1080 as the storefront minimum.
-Frame rate must be constant at 23.976, 24, 25, 29.97, or 30 fps.
-Audio should be PCM (24-bit/48 kHz) with ProRes masters or AAC at 320 kbps minimum, in stereo or 5.1 surround.
-Subtitles must be SRT or TTML — English SDH captions are required for US distribution.
+Frame rate is typically 23.976, 24, 25, 29.97, 30, 48, 50, or 60 fps, and should be constant for best results.
+Audio should be PCM (24-bit/48 kHz) with ProRes masters or AAC at 384 kbps minimum (stereo) or 512 kbps (5.1 surround).
+Subtitles must be SRT or TTML, English SDH captions are required for US distribution.
 Artwork requires a landscape 16:9 image (2560 × 1440 minimum) and a portrait 2:3 image (1400 × 2100 minimum).
 For 4K or HDR titles, delivering a ProRes or H.265 master is strongly recommended over H.264.

-Molten Cloud automates YouTube delivery through TVOD- and AVOD-specific avails generation (one-click export of titles with confirmed rights per model and territory), unified royalty tracking (automated ingestion of YouTube's TVOD transaction reports, AVOD revenue reports, and Content ID earnings into a single reconciled statement per title), Content ID claim monitoring (tracking active policies, disputed claims, and passive royalty attribution), and license window management (automated alerts before TVOD or AVOD window expirations).
-Because YouTube's AVOD tier is non-exclusive, Molten Cloud also manages the same content's availability and royalties across Tubi, Pluto TV, Roku Channel, and other AVOD platforms — all from the same verified rights database.
+Molten Cloud automates YouTube delivery through TVOD- and AVOD-specific avails generation (quick export of titles with confirmed rights per model and territory), unified royalty tracking (automated ingestion of YouTube's TVOD transaction reports, AVOD revenue reports, and Content ID earnings into a single reconciled statement per title), Content ID claim monitoring (tracking active policies, disputed claims, and passive royalty attribution), and license window management (automated alerts before TVOD or AVOD window expirations).
+Because YouTube's AVOD tier is non-exclusive, Molten Cloud also manages the same content's availability and royalties across Tubi, Pluto TV, Roku Channel, and other AVOD platforms, all from the same verified rights database.

-Molten Cloud generates YouTube-ready avails from your rights data and tracks TVOD, AVOD, and Content ID royalties automatically — across YouTube and every platform in your distribution stack.
+Molten Cloud generates YouTube-ready avails from your rights data and tracks TVOD, AVOD, and Content ID royalties automatically, across YouTube and every platform in your distribution stack.

 See how YouTube delivery works in Molten Cloud